therenotomorrow/ex/README.md

 # `ex`

-Shows another way for working with the ~~ex~~ errors in Go. :dancer:
+Shows another way for working with the ~~ex~~ errors in Go.:dancer:

 <div>
   <a href="https://github.com/therenotomorrow/ex/releases" target="_blank">